borisdev/llm-lisa/README.md

 # Detecting Local Patterns in LLM Performance Battles

-The objective here is to detect patterns in LLM output errors.
+The objective here is to detect patterns in LLM performance.

 This might be useful for two reasons:

--   make more nuanced performance comparisons between models
+-   revealing local patterns can give allow model users to make more nuanced performance comparisons between models that are more directly relevant to their specific user priority concerns.
--   make more strategic decisions in feeding high impact examples to fine-tune a LLM
+-   local patterns of performance can allow model developers to make more strategic decisions in feeding high impact examples to fine-tune a LLM

 The approach I will take is to port work already done in exploratory spatial data analysis to the LLM domain -- more specifically work on local indicators